adon-cloudcannon/landing-page-test/src/collections/posts/40-services-to-upsell-as-a-freelance-web-developer-or-web-development-agency.md

 ### 12\.
 Site Search

 Upsell your web development clients by adding a search function to their website.
-Including a search bar will significantly improve their website’s user experience.
+Including search functionality will significantly improve their website’s user experience.
 Open source search tools like <a target="_blank" rel="noopener" href="https://pagefind.app/">Pagefind</a> make it easier than ever to set up search on static websites.
 Learn more about Pagefind:

 {% bookshop 'markdown/youtube' title: "Introducing Pagefind: static low-bandwidth search at scale" id: "74lsEXqRQys" extend: false border: false %}

-13\.
+## 13\.
 Ecommerce

 This one is for clients with static websites that would benefit from the ability to sell either physical or digital goods online.
 Connect their website to an ecommerce plugin to add this dynamic functionality to a static website.
 We have compiled a helpful list, <a target="_blank" rel="noopener" href="/jamstack-ecosystem/ecommerce/">comparing ecommerce plugins</a> for static sites.